IbrahimElk/team-07-chatter/README.md

 To start a client, enter `npm run Client` in another terminal and follow the instruction in the terminal.

+First, you will be asked if you want to connect to a remote server.
+If you choose not to connect, you can immediately log in ot register, more information about this can be found in the section below.
+If you choose to connect to a remote server, you have to open a new terminal and enter `npx localtunnel --port 8080`.
+Then you have to enter the url you receive is this terminal, in the client terminal.
+Afterwards, you can continue to log in or register, more information about this can be found in the section below.

 ### functions

 When you started the client, your first question will be if you want to register, log in, or exit.